cjennison/Region-Data/README.md

 ####UPDATES

+#####V.03: Fat Salmon
+> - Added subject searching & filtering in file upload (for recommending schemas).
+> - Added Logout & User Settings buttons.
+> - Fixed dataset creation & updating within the database (from Add Data > Create New).
+> - Added interface for browsing schemas (Schemas button in My Data).
+> - Added interface for conforming datasets to schemas (Browse > Gear Icon > Schemas > [Select One]).
+Doesn't yet enter into database.
+> - Added interface for creating schemas (Schemas > Create New).
+Doesn't yet enter into database.
+> - Created structure in database for schemas.
+> - Added interface for searching in header of datasets (Browse).
+Doesn't do anything yet.

 #####V.02: Angry Sturgeon
 > - Added browse & editing in an integrated system.
 > - Added download window, with options to enter subject, description, etc.